felluminati/PhaserWorkshopLearndot/concepts/020-adding-sprites-and-groups/030-making-the-ground.md

 // ...
 Below code omitted
 ```

 Sweet there's ground!
-But our player doesn't seem to notice and falls right through it!
-Hmm... we need a way to make him... collide with it ;)
+Now we just need a way for our player to interact with it.
+It's time to get physical...

 </hint>